zhenging/hist207b/notes/12_cold_war/27_cold_war.md

 + p.1008
 + Berlin airlift

 5\.
-How would you characterize Truman’s leadership on civil rights?
+How would you characterize Truman's leadership on civil rights?
 + Desegregating the military.

 6\.
 "Who lost China" to communism?